 AceMoney Personal Finance Software Review

 AceMoney from MechCAD Software is easy to use personal finance software that claims to be the best alternative to Quicken or Microsoft Money.
-AceMoney doesn't look quite as finished off as those two do, but does the job when it comes to tracking financial accounts and a budget.
+AceMoney doesn't look quite as polished as the other two, but it does the job when it comes to tracking financial accounts and a budget.

 Setting Up AceMoney